puzzle/hugo-techlab/labs/09_deployment.md

 ## Version Control

-Netlify works by connecting with a public Git repository.
-Create a Git repository on github.com, gitlab.com or bitbucket.com and push your files:
+Netlify works by connecting with a Git repository.
+Create a Git repository on github.com (may be private) and push your files:
 ```
 cd mysite
 git init